mh-mehdikhani2003/Mips/README.md

 # Mips
-I had Mips coding and assignments in Ooerating System course at Sharif University of Tech.
+I had Mips coding and assignments in Operating System course at Sharif University of Tech.